redwebcreation/nest/README.md

 ### Message Bus

-Deploying a container is a very complicated process that needs to be done through multiple channels, (cli, api, ...).
+Deploying a container is a complicated process that needs to be done through multiple channels, (cli, api, ...).

 In order to allow effective communication between the deployment workflow and the above channels, nest uses a message bus.

 Currently, the message bus takes a Value to send that is an `interface{}`.

-**not enforced yet**: However, when sending a message through the message bus, you should never send an untyped string.
-This makes it hard to know what it is without doing weird `strings.Contains` stuff.

 ### Command annotations